Tuesday, September 29, Kimmel Center for University Life, Room 914

 Plus, hit the gym with a healthy you – and a happy wallet.
 NYU's newest health club partner, the YMCA of Greater New York, offers a 20% NYU discount, and there is a new, lower monthly rate with New York Sports Club.
 Learn about these and other discounts with New York Health and Racquet Club and David Barton Gym under Off-Campus Discount Programs.

 Work one-on-one with NYU graduate students studying nutrition, food studies, and public health to discuss your nutrition-related issues, identify goals for improvement, and develop strategies to achieve better health.
 Three October sessions are designed for students to practice counseling skills; if you have an identifiable nutritional concern, register for LVS 264 via NYUiLearn.

 This month, view free webinars about Returning Home: A Transition for Parent and Adult Children, presented by Carebridge on Thursday, September 24 at 12:00 noon (enter access code FTN59 when prompted) and Simple Swaps to Improve Your Health and Wellness, presented by UnitedHealthcare Source4Women on Tuesday, September 8 at 12:30 pm.

 Mondays and Tuesdays, 4:30 to 7:30 pm, 665 Broadway, 9th floor

-The NYU Speech-Language-Hearing Disorders Clinic offers free screenings to employees and their families each semester.
+Starting September 21, the NYU Speech Language Hearing Disorders Clinic offers free hearing screenings to employees and their families.
 To make an appointment, call 212-998-5230.